Make a difference by volunteering with our shops

 Are you organised and methodical?
 Do you have good attention to detail?
 Do you like wrapping and packaging items?
 Then this retail volunteering role with a difference could be perfect for you.

-Our volunteers help wrap and pack items sold in our online charity shops, such as eBay and Vinted.
+Our volunteers help wrap and pack items sold in our online charity shops, such as eBay.
 Our online retail platforms are a vibrant and essential source of income for Rennie Grove Peace.
 All items sold – some of which are delicate and fragile – must be packaged to a high standard for dispatch domestically and worldwide.
 You’d be a key part of the dedicated team that expertly transforms donated items into crucial funds for patient care.
 In other words, you’d put the all-important finishing touches to the online sales process, ensuring items reach their destination safely.

 Check out our retail activities here